Leukemia is the cancer of blood cells in which it starts in

 Diagnosis:

-Physical exam- look for swollen lymph nodes and if spleen or liver is enlarged
+Physical exam- look for swollen lymph nodes and if spleen or

 Blood test- abnormal level of white blood cells